LocationConstitución, Constitución, Maule Region, Chile

-From the architect.
+Text description provided by the architects.
 The 27th of February year 2010 Chile was stroke by an earthquake 8.8 on the Richter scale and Tsunami .
 These events strongly impacted the south central part of the country where the city of Constitucion and Santa Rosa School is located.
 The coastal city of Constitucion was one of the most devastated cities in the country with 80% destruction concentrated mainly in the historic city center.
 The Santa Rosa School loose about the 50% of its facilities allocated inside an old adobe building.

 LAND collaborated together with private sector companies and local NGOs from initial stages focusing to solve immediate needs and following on providing emergency solutions that allow extending the deadlines required to produce permanent solutions.
 This permanent solutions where conceived in a way that would not only consider to rebuild the school back but to rebuild back better an urban piece for the destroyed city.

 About a year later from the event, a public-private partnership providing funds for the reconstruction of Santa Rosa School materializes.
 Our team faces the re-building task by solving for different need and roles that the architectural project could achieve simultaneously: Re-habilitate and Urban piece of the Historic city center, Re-habilitate Local Identity, Improve Conditions for Learning Environment, and consider building challenges under the context of emergency post disaster event.
 These project assets are explained in more detail below.

 Architecture and urban re-habilitation + Local Identity re-habilitation

 We ask ourselves how we can contribute from the site scale to the reconstruction of the city by re-building a piece of the urban fabric?
 In Adittion, How we can build an environment that would improve teaching/learning performance?